 SharedBox provides a couple of ways to bring in your email depending on your type of email/your provider.
 You will find the link/button to do this in your SharedBox dashboard.

 The available options are:

 This allows you send and receive mails from your @gmail.com emails or emails for domains managed using G Suite.
-Connection is done by directing you to Google for verification and getting the necessary tokens (this is called OAuth in tech terms) to send and retrieve your emails.
+Connection is done by standard email protocols (IMAP and SMTP) to pull and send your emails.